PSTPAGOFACIL/PagoFacil17/README.md

 ### Installation

+There are 2 ways to install the plugin:

-- Upload file .zip  using Prestashop's Backoffice.
+1) Download the plugin from https://github.com/PSTPAGOFACIL/PagoFacil17, uncompress the file and rename the directory to "pagofacil17", then compres the folder (zip) with "pagofacil17" as name.
+Upload file .zip  using Prestashop's Backoffice.
-- Leave the decompressed plugin in the "modules/pagofacil17" folder inside the Prestashop installation folder.
+2) Leave the decompressed plugin in the "modules/pagofacil17" folder inside the Prestashop installation folder.

 Once this is done, go to the "Modules" section and look for Pago Fácil, then click on the "Install" button